macartan/macartan.github.io/_pages/teaching/how-to-write.md

 ## Fine tuning

-* Principle: use advice from friends and colleagues well
+* Principle: seek advice from friends and colleagues and use it well.

-    * Ask others to read your work and be clear whether you want feedback on substance or style
+    * Ask others to read your work and be clear whether you want feedback on substance or style.
-    * No point getting help with fine editing if content is likely to change
+    * No point getting help with fine editing if content is likely to change.
-    * Feedback that seems wildly irrelevant to you can also be informative as it shows what parts of your argument people have a hard time following
+    * Feedback that seems wildly irrelevant to you can also be informative as it shows what parts of your argument people have a hard time following.

 * Principle: Don't be afraid to cut.